-Corporate culture: Making D&I a daily experience with employees
+Corporate culture: Making D&I a daily experience for employees

-It acts like a phantom: the corporate culture.
+It goes around like a ghost: corporate culture.
 It seems to be responsible for everything while no one feels responsible for it.
 From a D&I point of view, there are many opportunities to influence it and within this process the workforce is not only the target group, but also a key player.

 D&I encompasses all employees (and stakeholders) and nowhere is this more evident than in the field of corporate culture: it arises from the common values and behaviours of all and they all influence their further development.
-D&I must therefore offer formats and instruments that not only allow but encourage participation.
+D&I must therefore offer platforms and tools that not only allow but encourage participation.
 How extensively and actively is the workforce involved in your corporate cultural D&I activities?

 Employees: From target group to key resource